Norman Foster: 1990s–present

 Foster was assigned the brief for a development on the site of the Baltic Exchange, which had been damaged beyond repair by an IRA bomb, in the 1990s.
-Foster + Partners submitted a plan for a 385 m skyscraper, the London Millennium Tower, but its height was seen as excessive for London's skyline.
+Foster's firm submitted a plan for a 385 m skyscraper, the London Millennium Tower, but its height was seen as excessive for London's skyline.
 The proposal was scrapped and instead Foster proposed 30 St Mary Axe, popularly referred to as "the gherkin", after its shape.
 Foster worked with engineers to integrate complex computer systems with the most basic physical laws, such as convection.
-In 1999, the company was renamed Foster + Partners.
+In 1999, the company was renamed Foster & Partners, which was then stylised as Foster + Partners from 2006 onwards.

 By then, Foster's style had evolved from its earlier sophisticated, machine-influenced high-tech vision into a more sharp-edged modernity.
 In 2004, Foster designed the tallest bridge in the world, the Millau Viaduct in Southern France, with the Millau Mayor Jacques Godfrain stating; "The architect, Norman Foster, gave us a model of art."

 Foster worked with Steve Jobs from about 2009 until Jobs' death to design the Apple offices, Apple Campus 2 (now called Apple Park), in Cupertino, California, US.
 Apple's board and staff continued to work with Foster as the design was completed and the construction in progress.
 The circular building was opened to employees in April 2017, six years after Jobs died in 2011.

 In January 2007, the Sunday Times reported that Foster had called in Catalyst, a corporate finance house, to find buyers for Foster + Partners.
 Foster does not intend to retire, but rather to sell his 80–90% holding in the company valued at £300 million to £500 million.
 In 2007, he worked with Philippe Starck and Sir Richard Branson of the Virgin Group for the Virgin Galactic plans.

 Foster currently sits on the board of trustees at architectural charity Article 25 who design, construct and manage innovative, safe, sustainable buildings in some of the most inhospitable and unstable regions of the world.
 He has also been on the Board of Trustees of The Architecture Foundation.
 Foster believes that attracting young talent is essential, and is proud that the average age of people working for Foster and Partners is 32, just like it was in 1967.

-In May 2022, it was announced that Foster would help plan reconstruction in Ukraine after the end of the 2022 Russian invasion of Ukraine.
+In May 2022, it was announced that Foster would help plan reconstruction in Ukraine after the end of the Russo-Ukrainian war.

-By 2024, Foster + Partners earned more than half a billion dollars in fees.
+By 2024, Foster + Partners earned more than $500 million in fees.
 40% of Foster + Partner's fees were paid by clients in the Middle East.

 In September 2025, Foster was awarded the London Design Festival's lifetime achievement medal.